Here are some tips to help to diminish lightheadedness and prevent you from fainting.

 Did you get up too quickly?

 Getting up quickly, for example when you get out of bed or get up from a chair, can trigger a lightheaded feeling.
 This is because all the blood suddenly drops down from your brain.
+It is more likely to happen if you have been spending a lot of time sitting or lying down.
 You can prevent this by moving more slowly.
 When you get out of bed, sit up first before you stand up, so that your body has time to adjust.

 Are you feeling anxious?